 Review and Rating of Riverside Golf Club

 Riverside Golf Club is situated along the banks of the Trinity River just south of DFW Airport and it is consistently ranked as one of the top courses in the Metroplex.
-In 2006 Avid Golfer rated it #20 Top Courses in the Metroplex, #4 in Value Price Category, and #2 Best Cart Girls.
+Over the past few years Avid Golfer rated it #20 in the Top Courses in the Metroplex, Top Value Priced Course Under $55, #4 in Value Price Category, and #2 Best Cart Girls.
 We didn't rate the cart girls, but we sure agree that Riverside is one of the best in the Metroplex and an excellent value.